rafardenas/Talks/README.md

 # Talks
-Talks and presentations where I have been
+Talks and presentations where I have participated.